-The Department of Computer Science performs research in a number of areas, including bioinformatics, graphics and visualization, networks and distributed systems, and algorithms, with an emphasis on interdisciplinary research.
-Current projects involve collaborations with the Departments of Biology, Chemistry, Physics and Astronomy, and Mathematics and Statistics, among others.
+The Department of Computer Science performs research in a number of areas, including bioinformatics, cybersecurity and privacy, mobile systems and the Internet of things, networks and distributed systems, and algorithms, with an emphasis on interdisciplinary research.
+Current projects involve collaborations with the Departments of Biology, Chemistry, Criminal Justice & Criminology, Mathematics & Statistics, and Physics & Astronomy, among others.
 In addition to running its own bioinformatics program, the Department of Computer Science participates in Georgia State’s Molecular Basis of Disease and Brains and Behavior programs.

 Many department faculty are leading experts in their fields; they serve on panels and study sections at agencies such as NIH and NSF, on journal editorial boards, and as officers in professional societies.
 The department is also home to the editorial offices of four book series and two journals.
 Faculty members are supported by many grants from NSF, NIH, and other agencies.
 The department’s annual research budget exceeds one million dollars.